-Growing up, Sarah always felt like an artist.
-She was always in search of an opportunity to create something.
-Her favourite median of art was drawing, and as a child, she was always on the hunt for scrap paper whereby she could scribble out the exciting content of her mind.
+Growing up, Sarah always felt like an artist and seized any opportunity to create something or tell a story.
+Her favourite median of art was drawing, and as a child she was always on the hunt for scrap paper so she could scribble out the exciting content of her mind.

 As an adult, Sarah continued to pursue art as a hobby, focusing mainly on large scale charcoal and pencil work.
-In spring of 2020, amidst a pandemic and having recently been made redundant, she created the comic 'Oyin and Kojo,' showcasing single panel cartoons of a black-British couple's every day life.
+In spring of 2020, during the COVID-19 pandemic and having recently been made redundant, she created the comic 'Oyin and Kojo,' showcasing humorous single panel cartoons of a black-British couple's every day life.
 Two months later, the cartoon editor of The New Yorker magazine discovered her work and asked her to become a contributor.
-It was from then on that she became a cartoonist for The New Yorker magazine, and later became a full time artist, creating anything from logos to editorial illustrations.
+It was from then on that she became a cartoonist for The New Yorker magazine, and later became a full time artist, creating comic, editorial cartoons and illustrations, and delivering artist workshops.